ryanbillingsley/express-ipfilter/README.md

 ## Changelog

+0.1.1
+* Added a favicon to the example to supress the 404 error looking for it.

 0.1.0
 * Changed default behavior of the library to disable reading forwarded IP headers.
 They must now be explicitly enabled.
 * Using `res.send` when a failure occurs to allow for different formats of `errorMessage`